RESEARCH STARTER

 The garment industry flourished beginning in 2000 as a result of tax-free access to the US retail market, but declined sharply after that policy was canceled in 2010.
 In 2015, Madagascar regained access to markets under the African Growth and Opportunity Act (AGOA).
 Tourism is also a significant industry for Madagascar, though the long-term future of tourism in the country depends upon finding ways to stop the rampant deforestation of the rainforest areas.
 In addition, the social ramifications of a booming sex industry continues to result in widespread health challenges.

 Industry: Major industries in Madagascar include meat processing, breweries, and tanneries.
 Soap, sugar, glassware, cement, textiles, and paper are also produced on the island.
 Madagascar has natural petroleum reserves and an automobile assembly industry.
-The country's largest export partners are the United States, France, the United Arab Emirates, China, Japan, Germany, and India (2019 est.).
+The country's largest export partners include the United States, France, Japan, China, and South Korea.

 Madagascar's timber and paper goods production generally comes at the expense of ancient rainforests.
 Timber is still the most common building material in the country, and charcoal and wood are still the most common form of fuel.